What Is LLM Observability & Monitoring? | Datadog

 4. Scalability, integration, and security: LLM monitoring solutions should be highly scalable to handle increasing user workloads while seamlessly integrating with various LLM platforms used by applications.
 It must provide robust security features including PII redaction, sensitive data scanning, and protection against prompt hacking.

-5. Full lifecycle support: While LLM observability is essential for smooth LLM operations in production, it also plays a key role in experimenting and fine-tuning of models during development phrases.
+5. Full lifecycle support: While LLM observability is essential for smooth LLM operations in production, it also plays a key role in experimenting and fine-tuning of models during development phases.

 Learn more about LLM observability